richardvanaalst/wordpress-setup-plugin/README.md

 WordPress Base Setup
 ========================

-Adding base functions and setting to WordPress, for creating custom post types, ordering and removing admin menu items etc.
+Adding some basic functions and settings to WordPress.

 # Riesma Base Setup